Danny-awesome/Danny-awesome/README.md

 - 👋 Hi, I’m @Danny-awesome
-- 👀 I’m interested in python and website analytics
+- 👀 iCode python.
-- 🌱 I’m currently learning python and website analytics
+- 🌱 I’m currently on the cloud computing path
-- 💞️ I’m looking to collaborate on python web applications
 - 📫 How to reach me dmmachuwku@gmail.com

 <!---